How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget normally shows on your sidebar by default.
+The Recent Posts widget displays on the sidebar by default.
 All you need to do is configure this widget.

-There is very little to set up.
-You can add a title, select the number of posts to display and display post dates.
-If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+There’s really not much to configure in this widget.
+You can add a title if you want, select the number of posts to display and opt to display post dates.
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise enter a number of posts to show and click Save when done …

 (Recent Posts widget settings)

-Next, we’ll add a widget to your sidebar navigation area to display page links.
+Next, we’ll add a widget to your sidebar for listing pages.

 Find a Pages widget in the Available Widgets section …

-• Exclude: Prevent pages from appearing on your sidebar menu (3) …
+• Exclude: Use this setting to prevent pages from showing on the sidebar menu (3) …

 Pages Widget settings